Hey. Welcome to the first part of this brand new two-part series on the indicators of digital analytics transformation.

 - You don’t have big budgets to spend on campaigns.
 So, you had to acquire customers the organic way.
 There is good amount of traffic that you are getting from your SEO efforts.
 But there is little conversion.
 How would you diagnose and fix problems?

-All these are real world business challenges that many of you might be facing.
+All these are real world business challenges that many of you might be facing during digital analytics implementation.

 In fact, these are real business challenges that some of our clients threw at us which our analytics team solved.

-When you communicate these to your / your partner’s digital analytics team, they would also be able to easily slot them into respective analytical use cases and get you started.
+When you communicate these to your / your partner’s digital data analytics team...

 While these are good for a start, what would you do after you find solutions to those problems?
 Are these the comprehensive list of use cases that analytics can deliver?